opencitations/heritrace/user_testing/packages/enduser/README.md

 ## Quick Start

-**IMPORTANT**: Do not modify any files in this package.
-The system is pre-configured and ready to use.
+**IMPORTANT**: The system is pre-configured and ready to use.
+During testing, you will modify data through the web interface.
 Only use the provided scripts to start, stop, and export data.
+Do not modify configuration files directly.

 1. Run `start.sh` (Linux/Mac) or `start.bat` (Windows).
 This will download the necessary Docker images and start the application.
 2. Wait for the script to confirm that the services are ready.
 This may take a minute or two on the first run.
 3. Open your browser at http://localhost:5000.
 4. Follow the testing protocol instructions below.
-5. After completing your testing, you can export the database data using `export-data.sh` (Linux/Mac) or `export-data.bat` (Windows).
-This will create a file named `export.zip` in the current directory.
+5. After completing your testing, fill out the `sus_questionnaire.md` and `written_responses_template.md` files with your responses.
+6. Export the database data using `export-data.sh` (Linux/Mac) or `export-data.bat` (Windows).
+This will create a file named `export.zip` in the current directory that includes your completed questionnaires and responses.
-6. When finished, run `stop.sh` or `stop.bat` to shut down all services.
+7. When finished, run `stop.sh` or `stop.bat` to shut down all services.

 ---